-At themoment Anita Muhl received Hellmann’s letter the Australian government was organizing its response to the refugee crisis.
+At the moment Anita Muhl received Hellmann’s letter the Australian government was organizing its response to the refugee crisis.
 Of the Dominions New Zealand did not accept any refugees; Canada and South Africa both accepted a limited number.
-In Australia after the former Prime Minister, Stanley Bruce, then High Commissioner in London, recommended that Australia take 30,000 refugees the government halved the number.
-On 1st December 1939 it advised that Australia would accept 15,000 European refugees.
-Hellmann might have found a sympathetic response from the Commonwealth Government`s Department of Interior in Canberra.
+In Australia after the former Prime Minister, Stanley Bruce, then High Commissioner in London, recommended that Australia take 30,000 refugees.
+The government halved the number advising the High Commissioner on 1st December 1939 that Australia would accept 15,000.
+We do not know whether Hellman’s request reached the Department of Interior.

 In the end Hellmann did not immigrate to Australia.
 She commenced training as a psychoanalyst in 1942, became an associate member of the British Pychoanalytical Society in 1945 and a full member in 1952.
 From 1955 she was a leading figure in the Anna Freudian Group.
 Her letter to her colleague in Australia reflects the desperation of the thousands if not millions of dispossessed people seeking sancturary from the terrors of Nazism.

 *Maria Lacerta Finton, also Austrian, had arrived in Melbourne on the 25th September 1939.
 She subsequently worked as a nurse at the Royal Women’s Hospital and, from 1958 to 1968 at the Victoria’s Social Welfare Department.